Alice the 101st

 Alice the 101st (101人目のアリス, Hiyakuichimen no Arisu) is a Japanese manga written and illustrated by Chigusa Kawai.

 Plot

-With only 100 students accepted at the prestigious Mondonville Music Academy every year, competition to get in is fierce with students numbering in the highest elite in the country.
+The Mondonville Music Academy is considered the highest elite in the country with only 100 students being accepted yearly.
 14-year-old Aristide "Alice" Lang is a misfit and baffles both the staff and students around him when he becomes the 101st student to be accepted in this year's intake after a personal interview and performance impresses the board.
-Not only are people shocked by his coveted place as the 101st student but also through the amazing ability he displays during class and practice, even though he can't read music and doesn't know even the most basic chords.
-However, the answer comes when he picks up a violin and plays a very difficult piece of music from memory both perfectly and passionately.
 Before Lang was another 101st student who was a child prodigy and grew up to be famous; the piece so expertly performed by Lang was also this man's signature composition.
-With the help of his violin teacher Yannik Dalberto, he begins to unravel his past which helps him make sense of the future he's being pushed towards.